magedmg/adds-cheatsheet/main.typ

 - `enqueue(item)` `dequeue()` `isEmpty()`
 - You have access to both the front and back of the queue.

-== Quiz
-===
-- #redt[Removing an element from a queue requires the queue to search through all of the remaining elements to update their positions and ensure that the queue is properly ordered, resulting in a time complexity of O(n).]
-- #redt[Solving the Tower of Hanoi maps well to the queue data structure.]
-- Queues are FIFO/LILO.
-- #redt[Since queues involve operations at both ends, they must be implemented using a doubly linked list.]

-===
-- #redt[A priority queue implemented using a single queue where each node has a priority value, has both $O(n)$ insertion and $O(n)$ removal.]
-- #redt[A priority queue with n elements that is implemented using multiple queues (with a queue for each priority) have $O(n)$ removal.]
-- A priority queue with n elements that is implemented using multiple queues (with a queue for each priority) have $O(1)$ insertion.
-- A priority queue implemented using a single queue where each node has a priority value, has either $O(n)$ insertion or $O(n)$ removal.
-==== Explanation
-- Priority queues with n nodes implemented using multiple queues, have:
-  - $O(1)$ insertion, as at the time of insertion you know what priority the node will have so you can simply find which queue it should belong to in $O(1)$, and then insert to the back of that queue in $O(1)$.
-  - $O(m)$ removal, where m is the number of queues.
-This is because we need to run the isEmpty function on up to m queues.
-- Priority queues implemented using one queue will either have either $O(n)$ insertion or removal.
-Because you have to check who the highest priority is either:
-  - At insertion, to place them in the appropriate position.
-They "cut" in line.
-  - At removal, to take out the appropriate item.

 = Tree

 == Tree Traversals